RealPaiLab/BIONIC/README.md

 3. Run `sbatch <script_name>.sh`
 4. There should be a slurm.out file created that contains the output.
+5. Once the script finishes, feature files will be under `bionic/output/ ` folder.
+This will be used in post-BIONIC classification script.
+Please see https://github.com/RealPaiLab/DL_classifier for post-BIONIC scirpt.
+To run post-BIONIC classification script, please clone `DL_classifier` repo and use `svm_classification.py` or `mlp_classification.py` under `DL_classifier`.

 ### How to run Semi-supervised BIONIC on Graham - Interactive Window
 1. Clone the repo by doing `git clone git@github.com:smilejennyyu/BIONIC.git`